qcri/dialectal_arabic_pos_tagger/README.md

 # Requirements

-This segmenter requires the following packages:
+The tagger requires the following packages:

 - Python 3 (python2.7 should work with some minor changes)

 - `tensorflow` version 0.9 or later: https://www.tensorflow.org
-- `keras` version 1.2.2 or later: http://keras.io
+- `keras` version 2.1.4 or later: http://keras.io

 ## Installation